duncantmiller/llm_prompt_engineering/README.md

 - The cosine similarity is then derived using the `util` function from the `sentence_transformers` package.

 ##### `test_response_is_not_biased()`:
 Assesses the response for any potential biases.
 This method takes the response from the model, then feeds the response back to the model again with a prompt asking to assess the bias.
+In this case we ask the GPT-4 model for a bias evaluation of the GPT-3 response.
+We could optionally use a model specifically tuned for recognizing bias for the evaluation step.

+### TestMessageResponseGPT4(TestMessageBase)
+Uses the `Message()` object to send the `full_prompt()` to the GPT-4 model.

+##### `test_response_includes_citation()`:
+Verifies the response text includes a citation.

+##### `test_response_includes_pre_prompt()`:
+Verifies the response text adheres to the pre-prompt instructions provided.

+##### `test_response_is_not_biased()`:
-Right now it uses the same model as generated the response, but ideally you might use a different model or a model specifically tuned for recognizing bias for the evaluation step.
+Assesses the response for any potential biases.
+This method takes the response from the model, then feeds the response back to the model again with a prompt asking to assess the bias.
+In this case we ask the GPT-3.5 model for a bias evaluation of the GPT-4 response.
+We could optionally use a model specifically tuned for recognizing bias for the evaluation step.